-Spring in Ski Country means longer days, warmer sunshine, plenty of outdoor events and concerts and a high probability that it could snow at any point in between those glorious, bask-worthy days.
-Basically, it’s the best time to go on a ski vacation and a big reason why March is a popular month for ski travelers.
+Spring in ski country means parking lot beers and grills, warm sunshine, goggle tans, corn snow and some of the best après parties.
+Basically, it’s the best time to go on a ski vacation and a big reason why March is one of the most popular months for ski travelers.

 Aspen-Pitkin County Airport is a 15-minute drive from Snowmass and a 10-minute drive from downtown Aspen.
-For complimentary shuttle service to and from the accommodations, ski in ski out access, reasonable rates and a laundry list of amenities and services, we recommend the Stonebridge Inn in Snowmass Village.
-Families will especially appreciate the Stonebridge Inn for its pool and hot tub, onsite restaurant, onsite rental shop and easy access to the slopes and ski school meeting places, including the Treehouse Kids’ Adventure Center.
+For complimentary shuttle service to and from the accommodations, ski-in ski-out access, free buffet breakfast that is a step above any buffet breakfast you have ever had before, and a laundry list of amenities, we recommend the Limelight Hotel in Snowmass Village.

 When it’s time for dinner, grab a quick, casual bite in the Snowmass Mall.